 It’s really easy to redeem your Southwest points using their website or mobile app.
 In fact, they have a really fancy map that shows you all the routes they fly.
 I use this for inspiration when I want to see where I can travel.

 To use your points, click on the “Points” button in the top right when searching for flights.
-On the next screen, you’ll see 3 columns showing you Business Select, Anytime, and Wanna Get Away fares.
+On the next screen, you’ll see three columns showing you Business Select, Anytime and Wanna Get Away fares.
 The latter will offer the best value for your points.
-You’ll always get 2 free checked bags and free cancellations and changes with any fare.
+You’ll always get two free checked bags and free cancellations and changes with any fare.
 Select the flight you want and hit continue.

 The next page shows you your specific itinerary, your points cost, and the taxes and fees (usually ~$6 for a one-way domestic flight).